 You may be eligible for assistance in paying your telephone or internet bill if you receive benefits from certain low-income assistance programs or are having trouble paying your telephone bill.
 For more information or an application form, contact Park Region Telephone, Valley Telephone, Rothsay Telephone or Otter Tail Telcom or the Minnesota Department of Commerce.

 There are Two Programs

-Minnesota’s Telephone Assistance Plan (TAP) offers a monthly credit of $7.00 on your landline telephone service plan.
+Minnesota’s Telephone Assistance Plan (TAP) offers a monthly credit on your landline telephone service plan.
 You may receive the TAP credit on one landline per household.

 The telephone or broadband service must be in your name.
 You must show proof that you or a member of your household participates in at least one of the following programs or is income eligible: